 The Black Talk Media Project is a North Carolina based new media non-profit organization.
-It was incorporated as a digital media technology education organization committed to teaching the public how to harness digital radio as a mass media tool by using affordable equipment, free software and the internet.
-Our engagement on the education side is towards empowering independent Black voices to reach the masses of people locally and globally with non-corporate/state controlled media programming.
+It was incorporated as a digital media technology education organization committed to teaching members of the Black community how to harness online based digital radio as a mass media tool and providing them with low-cost services towards that end.

 The 1996 Telecommunications Act allowed the largest media corporations to own up to eight stations in local media markets whereas before they were only allowed no more than three stations in a market.
-Allowing national and international corporations to grab a disproportionate market share led to a decline in the diversity and independence of community targeted radio.
-It was especially harmful to independent black radio station owners and led to many of them going out of business.
+The Federal Communications Commission under the Trump administration has changed its rules allowing national and international corporations to grab a even more disproportionate market share and leading to a further decline in the diversity and independence of community-based radio.

 Prior to the passage of the 1996 Telecommunications Act, In 1995, a corporate entity was prohibited from owning over forty radio stations nationwide but companies like Clear Channel back then were clearly allowed to break the rules by Congress and the Clinton Administration.
 It only stands to get worse with the recent moves by the Federal Communications Commission.

 You can support the Black Talk Media Project’s current work and vision for the future of Black radio in three ways.

 1. Make a donation via Paypal or by sending a check or m/o made out to the US-based non-profit media organization Black Talk Media Project.